 In major emergencies, such as an earthquake or flood, you should know how to shut off your home's natural gas service.
 Using a large wrench, give the valve on the meter a quarter turn in either direction.
 When the valve runs crossways to the pipe, the line is closed.
 Only turn off your gas if you smell or hear a gas leak, or if your residence sustains major damage.
-Also, never turn the gas back on yourself.
+Never turn the gas back on yourself.
+Report the issue by calling Avista Customer Service at 800-227-9187.
 Let trained personnel handle it.
 Avista will implement our emergency plan to ensure the safety of affected areas.
 If a storm exposes your natural gas lines due to flooding or high winds (e.g., when a tree is ripped up by the roots), please contact Avista.
 We just want you to be safe.